julianidiart/notes/books/the-staff-engineers-path.md

   - Teams may struggle with alignment.
   - Short-term focus can hinder long-term achievement and lead to accumulation of technical debt.

+> "If the team doesn’t know the big plan, either they’ll go to the wrong place, or every decision will be long, complicated, and full of discussion."

 - **Taking a Longer View**

   - Understand not just the next step, but the _long-term impact_.